Franked Dividend Meaning

 To summarize all of the above discussions, a franked dividend means a dividend paid by the company to the investors, post-payment of taxes applicable to it, and a franking credit given to the investors.

-Further, the credit so given helps in the tax burden of the investor, as he needs to offer the total amount of dividend, i.e. including the taxes paid by the company, as income but simultaneously gets credit for the taxes already paid and hence tax being applicable only on the balance dividend.
+Further, the credit so given helps in the tax burden of the investor, as he needs to offer the total amount of dividend, i.e., including the taxes paid by the company, as income but simultaneously gets credit for the taxes already paid and hence tax is applicable only on the balance dividend.
 In effect, franking credit helps reduce the tax burden in investors’ hands to the extent of the franking credit.
-The concept is designed such to avoid double taxation of income.
+The concept is designed to avoid double taxation of income.